 UKF: Do you think everyone should be willing to get their hands dirty once in a while?

 CM: Yes, I believe all members of staff should have a level of knowledge in the product we – as a company – are supplying.
-I have been able to work throughout all areas of the shop floor across two sites, gaining a vast knowledge of the product that we are supplying, allowing me to make decisions within both the operational and commercial sides of the business.
-I believe all members of staff should have a level of knowledge in the product we – as a company – are supplying.
+I have been able to work throughout all areas of the shop floor across two sites, gaining a vast knowledge of our products, allowing me to make decisions within both the operational and commercial sides of the business.

 UKF: Final question, it’s clear that teamwork and communication are important to you, where do you believe this stems from?